 - Image quality still behind higher-end models

-- Heavier and larger than predecessor
+- Heavier and larger than its predecessor

-All in all, the Mavic Air 2 is the recommended drone for someone desiring more advanced controls, better video, and photo quality than entry-level models yet still under $1,000.
+All in all, the Mavic Air 2 is the recommended drone for someone desiring more advanced controls, and better video, and photo quality than entry-level models yet still under $1,000.
 A better drone doesn’t exist at this price point.

 The licensed pilots of 360° Virtual Business Tours® take every precaution when taking aerial 360° photos and videos.
 Our first will always be using the best technology to capture your property.
 Call us today for a free consultation.